-- 1. Commits, threatens or attempts an act of violence upon a school employee. - 2.
-Commits, threatens, or attempts while on school property or at a school function, an act of violence upon another student or any other person lawfully on school property or at the school function. - 3.
-Possesses, while on school property or at a school function, a weapon or facsimile. - 4.
+1. Commits an act of violence upon a school employee.

+- 2. Commits, while on school property or at a school function, an act of violence upon another student or any other person lawfully on school property or at the school function. - 3.
+Possess, while on school property or at a school function, a weapon such as a gun, knife, explosive or incendiary bomb, or other dangerous instrument capable of causing physical injury or death. - 4.
 Displays, while on school property or at a school function, what appears to be a weapon. - 5.
-Threatens, while on school property or at a school function, to use a weapon. - 6.
+Threatens, while on school property or at a school function. - 6.
 Knowingly and intentionally damages or destroys the personal property of any school employee or any person lawfully on school property or at a school function. - 7.
 Knowingly and intentionally damages or destroys school district property.

 "Weapon" means a firearm as defined in 18 USC §921 for purposes of the Gun-Free Schools Act.
-It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or other device, instrument, material, or substance that can cause physical injury or death when used to cause physical injury or death.
+It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, sling shot, metal knuckle knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, or other device, instrument, material or substance that can cause physical injury or death when used to cause physical injury or death.